Our Friend: Production

 In January 2019, it was announced Casey Affleck, Dakota Johnson, Jason Segel and Jake Owen had been cast in the drama film The Friend, with Gabriela Cowperthwaite directing from a screenplay by Brad Ingelsby, based upon an Esquire article by Matthew Teague.
 Gwendoline Christie and Cherry Jones were among additional casting announced in February.

 Filming began on February 19, 2019, in Fairhope, Alabama.

 Release

-The film had its world premiere at the 2019 Toronto International Film Festival on September 6, 2019.
+The film had its world premiere under the title The Friend at the Toronto International Film Festival on September 6, 2019.
 It also was screened at AFI Fest on November 16, 2019.
-In January 2020, Roadside Attractions and Gravitas Ventures acquired distribution rights to the film.
-It was retitled Our Friend, and released on January 22, 2021.
+In January 2020, Roadside Attractions and Gravitas Ventures acquired the US distribution rights to the film.
+It was retitled Our Friend, and released in theaters and on premium video on demand (PVOD) in the United States on January 22, 2021.